music-encoding/guidelines/_guidelines-v3/14-harmony/02-harmonyDetails/01-harmonyMetadataInscoreDef.md

 equated with a fully spelled-out indication of functional harmony that can be substituted for the harmonic label, say, in an aural rendition:

-{% include plainExample.html example="examples/harmony/harmony-sample246.xml" valid="false" version=page.version %}
+{% include mei example="harmony/harmony-sample246.xml" valid="false" %}
 Alternatively, the non-bass chord tones may be indicated, not with pitch names, but with their intervallic distance above the bass note.
 Therefore, the example above may also be
 encoded:

-{% include plainExample.html example="examples/harmony/harmony-sample247.xml" valid="true" version=page.version %}
+{% include mei example="harmony/harmony-sample247.xml" valid="true" %}
 The preceding encoding possibilities provide the detailed information necessary to create playable chord annotations.
 For more generic uses, however, the encoding can be taken